 When a couple separates, decisions must be made regarding the care and welfare of the couple’s children.
-In North Carolina, child custody is settled either through a separation agreement or by a court order.
+In North Carolina, child custody is settled either through a separation agreement or by a court order and with help of an experienced Raleigh Child Custody Lawyer.
 If the parties voluntarily execute a separation agreement, they determine the outcome with regard to the ultimate custody and visitation arrangement.
 This allows the parties to retain control over the custody and visitation decisions and avoid having a judge dictate the result.
 A separation agreement may address all aspects of custody and visitation, such as which parent has primary physical custody, whether the parties have joint or sole legal custody, the visitation schedule, and custody or visitation during holidays.

 If the parties are unable to resolve custody and visitation through a separation agreement, then those matters will be decided in court by a judge.
 Courts in North Carolina determine custody based on what is in the “best interests of the child.”
 When a custody action is filed, the parties are required to participate in a state-sponsored mediation with a mediator unless certain exceptions apply.
 Only the parties attend the mediation; your Raleigh Child Custody Lawyer is not permitted to attend.
 If an agreement is reached, then it is reduced to writing and signed by a judge as a court order.
 The parties are not required to reach an agreement and a mediator cannot impose an agreement on the parties.